turboapps/docs/server/troubleshooting/ssl_troubleshooting.md

 ### Portal has limited functionality after installing certificates

-Unable to login from the portal after installing SSL certificates.
+Unable to login to the portal after installing SSL certificates.
 Unable to launch applications remotely on application server.
 Please check the portal logs.
 The logs contain the following error(s):

 ```
 [ERROR] default - Failed to load JWT public key: Error: self signed certificate in certificate chain